 Using an unlicensed locksmith is like giving a burglar the key!

-Finding a genuine licensed locksmith is not as easy as a simple google search any more.
+Finding a genuinely licensed locksmith is not as easy as a simple google search any more.

-The locksmith industry want to warn all customers to be very wary of any Locksmith companies advertising cheap services or quick call outs, without verifying they are a genuine licensed locksmith first.
+The locksmith industry wants to warn all customers to be very wary of any Locksmith companies advertising cheap services or quick call outs, without verifying they are a genuine licensed locksmith first.

 Recent articles by One News and News Hub on dodgy locksmiths have only just skimmed the surface.
 A number of new websites have popped up that appear genuine, but end in the customer being grossly overcharged for appalling work, cheap locks and their security being compromised.

 Local locksmiths Ltd is a genuine master locksmith, with over 25+ years experience, who recently had their brand compromised by these dodgy locksmiths.

 We don’t want to encourage people to visit the misleading websites, but one which unfortunately ranks highly due to recent publicity is “locksmiths-auckland.co.nz”

 Anyone can create a website these days, and a very professional looking one too.
 We have seen quite a few with bogus qualifications, claiming they are licensed and even references to other genuine locksmiths, but unfortunately most of their claims are false and misleading.

 So how do you know that you are dealing with a genuine and reputable locksmith?